coinbase-samples/prime-fix-go/README.md

 FIX> new BTC-USD LIMIT BUY 0.1 30000
 ```

-The order is sent, and the ExecReport (fill/cancel information) will be cached in `orders.json`.
+The order is sent, and the ExecReport (fill/cancel information) will be stored in `orders.json`.

 ### Look Up an Existing Order